iLearn-Lab/TCSVT25-PCKD/README.md

 This paper has been **accepted by IEEE Transactions on Circuits and Systems for Video Technology (TCSVT 2025)**.

-We propose a novel knowledge distillation framework that enhances student learning by modeling **category-level structures** rather than only instance-level alignment.
+While mainstream Knowledge Distillation (KD) methods successfully transfer knowledge by aligning instance-level feature representations, they often neglect **category-level information** and the inherent **difficulty of individual samples**.
+To address these issues, we propose **PCKD**, a novel Preview-based Category Contrastive Learning method.

-Our method introduces:
+Our framework enhances student learning through two core innovations:

-- **Category Contrastive Learning** to capture inter-class relationships
+- **Category Contrastive Learning:** It distills structural knowledge by modeling both instance-level feature correspondence and the relationships between instance features and category centers.
+This explicit optimization yields highly discriminative category centers and better classification accuracy.
-- **Preview Strategy** to adaptively adjust learning based on sample difficulty
+- **Dynamic Preview Strategy:** Unlike existing methods that treat all samples equally or curriculum learning that simply drops hard samples, PCKD dynamically determines learning weights based on sample difficulty.
+It assigns a smaller weight to hard instances—acting as a "preview"—to gently and effectively guide the student's training.

-This leads to more **discriminative representations** and improved generalization.
+Extensive experiments demonstrate that PCKD achieves state-of-the-art performance across several challenging datasets, including **CIFAR-100, ImageNet, and Pascal VOC**.

 ---